 The goals of this Focus Program cluster are for participants to develop a critical yet actionable understanding of the concept of “citizenship”—its historical origins, ethical implications, and contemporary global challenges—for both individuals and institutions and to develop the crucial tools of moral dialogue necessary for lifelong engagement as thoughtful citizens and ethical leaders.

 Bringing together a variety of interdisciplinary perspectives, the cluster will address a key set of questions: What sorts of meaningful democratic participation are possible in a world of globalized capital and economic power?
 How are the rights and responsibilities of citizens changing?
 How are forces of cosmopolitanism impacting local, regional, and national identities?
 How do concepts of democratic citizenship inform and shape the conflicts between national, regional, and global forms of governance?
 Students will analyze these questions through the lenses of the current immigration debate, refugee law and policy, programs of corporate responsibility, and the rise of new forms of global governance.

-Research Associate, Kenan Institute for Ethics
+Senior Research Scholar and Senior Fellow, Kenan Institute for Ethics

-Cultural Anthropology 190FS.04/Ethics 190FS.01: Globalization and Corporate Citizenship (EI, SS)
+Ethics 160FS/History 127FS/ PubPol 187FS/ Econ 112FS — Globalization and Corporate Citizenship (EI, SS)

 Are corporations citizens?
 And if so who defines their rights and responsibilities?
 To whom are they obligated?
 This course will critically examine the origins and diffusion of increasingly prevalent notions of corporate citizenship and corporate social responsibility from an anthropological perspective.
 Particular emphasis will be upon corporate environmental and conservation policies in East Africa and the United States.